ailrk/mstl/README.md

 Not only for stl, just some notes on c++ in general.

-- I think people overly hyped stl.
-It's pretty generic and less verbose then full blown oop, but it does have these compile time duck typing feeling.
-Today we have concept, so things get much better, but before concept if you don't bother writing sfinae, your types are basically naked.
+- What's so good about stl?
+It's pretty generic and less verbose, but it does have these compile time duck typing feeling.
+Today we have concept, so we can do type constraint, but before concept if you don't bother writing sfinae, your types are basically naked.
 Yet you see people on Stackoverflow in 2014 hyped c++ stl as if it's the ultimate abstraction method.

-- Saying duck typing is not 100% correct, because you still have type checking.
-One example is when you are passing an OutputIter to `std::transform`.
-Normally you will pass a `back_insert_iterator`, but also you can anything else that implemented `*` and `++` since the implementation only uses these two operators.
+Saying duck typing is not 100% correct, because you still have type checking.
+If the type you pass to the tempalte doesn't implement a function it uses it will fail to compile.
+But in case like passing an OutputIter to `std::transform`, normally you will pass a `back_insert_iterator`, but also you can anything else that implemented `*` and `++` since the implementation only uses these two operators.
 Now the problem becomes, does it reflects the programmer's intention?
 If I pass a allocator with `*` and `++` implemneted to `std::transform`, does it make sense?
 (2021-01-04)

   - So the main voice in c++ community seems to be only type check when it's necessary.
   - Old school way of checking type constraint is either `enable_if` or `static_assert`.